haltcase/param.macro/readme.md

 This creates an unary method call instead of the implicit binary function we probably wanted, `lift` or not.

-The `it` implementation _does_ still create the implicit binary function, even if nested deeper.
-And following their own rules any `_` inside the method call will traverse up to the method call and stop to create a function there, as we wanted.
+The `it` implementation in `map2` above _does_ still create the implicit binary function, even if nested deeper.
+And following the normal placeholder rules, any `_` inside the method call will traverse up to the method call and stop to create a function there, as we wanted.

 ### argument reuse